Detect Identity Threats

 Engines Analyze

-Every authentication event passes through eight detection engines in parallel.
+Every authentication event passes through nine detection engines in parallel.
 Each engine scores threats and maps them to MITRE ATT&CK techniques.

 Threats Surfaced